bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 ### Software Development

-OSX doesn't nurture software development as much as Linux does, but it comes pretty close in second place.
-All the tools you know and love are available, but their installation & setup is a little bit more involved on OSX.
-There is a reason why the screenshots in most programming books show OSX.
+OS X doesn't nurture software development as much as Linux does, but it comes pretty close in second place.
+All the tools you know and love are available, but their installation & setup is a little bit more involved on OS X. There is a reason why the screenshots in most programming books show OS X.

 ### System administration

 Definitely a step back from Linux.
 Programs like `launchctl` (for instance) are not exactly fun to work with, but they do get the job done.
-I'd never use an OSX box for anything more than a desktop workstation.
+I'd never use an OS X box for anything more than a desktop workstation.
 Setting up a sensible `$PATH` is not as trivial as it was on Linux either (`/etc/paths` and some plist I forgotten come to mind).